Birkenhead High School Academy: Transition to Academy

 Parents of pupils at the school were informed in September 2007 that the school was to become an Academy, with the GDST (Girls' Day School Trust) as the founding sponsor, so that the benefits of the schools might reach a wider cross-section of the community.
 Since then the facilities have been improved with a £12million building project.

 As part of the state-funded system the Academy no longer charges fees.
 Fair banding is used to ensure a comprehensive intake of the full range of academic ability.
 Sixth Form admission is six GCSE passes at Grade B or above, including English and mathematics.
 The school's particular specialisms are Music and Mathematics.

 Local response to Academy decision

 In response to the school's decision to become a state-funded all-ability Academy, and the consequent abandonment of the planned merger between the schools which had been actually initiated by Birkenhead High School, the neighbouring Birkenhead School became fully co-educational in September 2008, stating that it had "the desire to play our role in providing a selective and independent choice for all children on Wirral, whether boys or girls".
 Subsequently, it has completed a £2m investment to support its co-educational future and deal with increased numbers.

-Currently around 28% of its pupils are female with its initial intake primarily from Birkenhead High School Academy.
+Currently around 28% of its pupils are girls, with its initial intake primarily from Birkenhead High School Academy.